PaperStrike/Pjax/README.md

 ### `abortController` ([AbortController][mdn-abortcontroller-api] | null, default: `null`)

-The abort controller that can abort the last page loading of Pjax.
+The abort controller that can abort the last page navigation handling or handled by Pjax.

 ## Events